Guidance

 Declaration on final claim: all institutions

 12: The signed final claim forms are part of ESFA’s assurance arrangements to the National Audit Office (NAO), and we will use them to monitor final performance.
-The original signed claim must be kept by the institution as a financial record in accordance with the advice in ‘Funding regulations’, paragraph 20.
+The original signed claim must be kept by the institution as a financial record in accordance with the advice in ‘funding regulations’, paragraph 20.

 13: The principal or head of the institution is required to certify that, to the best of their knowledge, the funding claimed has been calculated from data correctly extracted from the institution’s records, which accurately reflect enrolments in accordance with the documents that make up the funding guidance and other relevant guidance.

 14: They must also certify that, to the best of their knowledge, the final 16 to 19 funding claim is free from misstatement, whether caused by fraud or by other irregularity or error, and that it complies with all the guidance provided by ESFA, including that given in this booklet.
-This statement is particularly important for institutions not subject to a funding audit, as we have no separate assurance from any independent audit opinion on their funding claim.
+This statement is particularly important for institutions not subject to a funding audit, as we have no separate assurance from any independent audit documentation on their funding claim.

 Purpose of final claim: all institutions